 Web3 Legal Problems You Must Address Before Launch

 Beyond licensing and AML, web3 legal problems cover a wide range of issues that many founders overlook entirely.
-Furthermore, many of these problems are unique to decentralized systems and have no clear precedent in traditional commercial law.
-Therefore, founders must work with legal counsel who understands both the technology and the rapidly evolving legal frameworks.
-Additionally, addressing these issues before launch is far less expensive than resolving them after a dispute or regulatory inquiry has already begun.
+Many of these problems are unique to decentralized systems and have no clear precedent in traditional commercial law.
+Therefore, founders must work with legal counsel who understands both the technology and the rapidly evolving regulatory landscape.
+Additionally, addressing these issues before launch is far less expensive than resolving them after a dispute or regulatory inquiry begins.

 Smart Contract Liability